-Kingu Akkadian Demon home image home image
+Kingu Akkadian home image home image

 In the ancient mythologies of Mesopotamia, a rich tapestry of gods, goddesses, and supernatural beings inhabited the pantheon.
 Among these entities, Kingu stands out as a compelling and enigmatic figure.
 Kingu, an Akkadian demon, played a crucial role in the Babylonian creation myth and the epic of Enuma Elish.
 This demon's story is one of rebellion, chaos, and cosmic conflict, offering insight into the complex beliefs of ancient Mesopotamian societies.